t3hbeowulf/tinyllama-docs/docs/itxllama/getting-started/setup-win98.md

 For using Windows 98 on any medium especially SSDs and SD card:

-* Install T1 patch in safe mode _(not necessary if you're using the default instal media above, it's already integrated)_
+* Install T1 patch in safe mode _(not necessary if you're using the default install media above, it's already integrated)_
 * Enable DMA for your disks
 * Disable virtual memory _(saves write-cycle/wear on your SD Card/SSD)_
 * Disable scheduled tasks _(esp. anti virus check and defrag jobs)_